BTNeandertha1/BTDiablo/README.md

 # Patch Notes XVII
 - Fixes Several Bugs involving Uniques and Sockets
 - Buffed Lidless Wall and Grief
+- Removed Quill, Jawbone, and Spleen from Alkor
+- Alkor now sells MF potion for 1.25M
 - Changed Rejuv Recipe to just be 1 Elixir
 - How do I get the new patch?
    - Delete btdiablo.mpq folder